 - Quality bikes are usually over $500

 - Adults bikes are typically suitable for kids over 5 feet tall (4’10” with an XS model)

-- Bikes are sized according to their frame size, NOT their tire size and frame sizes can vary greatly between brands
+- Bikes are sized according to their frame size, NOT their wheel size and frame sizes can vary greatly between brands

 - They can be very heavy and can weigh over 30 lb.
 Weights are also rarely published.